 1. Encrypt Your Data

-One of the first tips for how to securely store data should always be about encryption.
+One of the first tips for how to have secure data storage is that it should always be about encryption.
 Encrypting data can make it unreadable, even if hackers can get their hands on it.

 How does that work?
 Encryption encodes your data in a way that has to then be deciphered.
 To be able to read it, you’ll need the key.

 There are two keys for decrypting data.
 If the user can’t supply both, then the data can’t be decrypted.
 That renders it unreadable.

 There are several different types of encryption out there.
 Some are harder to crack than others, which increases the security level.